+Using Taylor ED to gain insight and knowledge about complex and uncertain systems usually starts with building a model.
 Creating a model layout is the first step to building a model.
 To create a layout, the modeler selects, drags, and drops atoms from the atom library onto the screen.
 The atoms can be sized and located on the screen with the mouse.
-Taylor ED users have over 170 atoms to choose from when building models, and new atoms are available monthly to download at taylor-ed.com.
+Taylor ED users have over 80 atoms to choose from when building models, and new atoms are available monthly to download at taylor-ed.com.
 Selecting which atoms to use depends on how closely the atom's functionality mimics the real-world resource it is supposed to represent.
 If no atoms in the library accurately represent the real-life resource, a new one can be created using Taylor ED's Atom Editor.
-Customization of model building resources and the software's interface are two characteristics that distinguish Taylor ED within the discrete-event simulation market.
-In essence, this feature allows the user the expand the software's capabilities and functionality.